 Therefore, each and every BOI promoted hotel company can have 100% foreign shareholders.

-PUGNATORIUS advises and assists hotel developers, owners, and buyers with respect to the following BOI tasks:
+The law firm advises and assists hotel developers, owners, and buyers with respect to the following BOI tasks:

 - Design and construction of BOI compliant hotels